cheng-hsiang-chiu/LangChain_projects/README.md

 * Few_shot_prompt_template.py : Using few shot prompt tempalte, which is scalable to many examples than ChatPromptTemplate+PromptTemplate
 * Sequential_chain.py : Adding a chatbot using a sequential chain (answer to the first quesiton is the input to the second question)
 * LangGraph_ReAct_agent.py : Using LangGraph to create a ReAct (Reason and Act) agent that uses tools to think, act, and observe for user's question
 * ReAct_agent_with_custom_tool.py : Adding a ReAct agent that uses the customized tool
+* LangChain_RAG_workflow.py : Implementing the whole RAG workflow with Chroma DB